Module 4 of 5 · Foundations

 4.1 The complete taxonomy

 The GB energy system produces 87 distinct types of data.
-This is not an arbitrary number — it is derived from a systematic analysis of every industry code (BSC, REC, SEC, UNC, DCUSA, CUSC, Grid Code), every regulatory instrument (Distribution Business Plans, RIIO Regulatory Instructions and Guidance, licence conditions), and every operational system (DCC DUIS, ElectraLink DTC, Elexon Data Integration Platform).
+The number is not arbitrary: it derives from a systematic analysis of every industry code (BSC, REC, SEC, UNC, DCUSA, CUSC, Grid Code), every regulatory instrument (Distribution Business Plans, RIIO Regulatory Instructions and Guidance, licence conditions), and every operational system (DCC DUIS, ElectraLink DTC, Elexon Data Integration Platform).

 Each of the 87 data types has four defined attributes: its producer (who creates it), its consumer (who uses it), its governing instrument (which code or regulation mandates it), and its sensitivity classification (how openly it can be shared).
 The 87 types fall into 13 categories labelled A through M.